List of private universities in Canada: New Brunswick

 Lansbridge University was a former private university in New Brunswick that ceased operations in 2010.

 Ontario

-There are several private universities based in Ontario with partial degree-granting authority as authorized by an act of the Legislative Assembly of Ontario.
+Private universities based in Ontario have partial degree-granting authority as authorized by an act of the Legislative Assembly of Ontario.
 The majority of these institutions are faith-based.
 The following are private universities based in Ontario, that were authorized to grant degrees in Ontario through ministerial consent: